Titan Motorcycle Company

 Titan Motorcycle Company was an American motorcycle manufacturer that was founded in 1995 in Phoenix, Arizona and was the first custom motorcycle company to produce in volume.

 History

 Founding

-At the time Titan was founded there was a shortage of new Harley-Davidsons, and those who were lucky enough to get a new one would quite often disassemble them and add many chrome custom parts.
+At the time Titan was founded because there was a shortage of new Harley-Davidsons, and those who were lucky enough to get a new one would quite often disassemble them and add many chrome custom parts.
 There was a market for fast available mildly customized bikes.
 These motorcycles had a registered name and a valid VIN and were easy to finance but at first not easy to insure due to bank uncertainty with the manufacturing processes.
 This carried over to the Blue-Book listing where it caused incorrect prices on these motorcycles and made it difficult for sellers to get the correct price.
 The few specialty motorcycles like the Titan Phoenix TRM Custom where only 25 were built, one at a time each bike built or put together by one person.
 Titan owners went public on the NASDAQ in 1997.